zoomsphere/ngx-store/README.md

       mutateObjects: true, // default: true
       debugMode: false,    // you can enable debug logs if you ever meet any bug to localize its source
       cookiesScope: '',    // what you pass here will actually prepend base domain
+      cookiesCheckInterval: 0, // number in ms describing how often cookies should be checked for changes
       previousPrefix: 'angular2ws_', // you have to set it only if you were using custom prefix in old version ('angular2ws_' is a default value)
     };
     </script>
     ```
-2. If you use webpack, you can provide global variable in your `webpack.js` file:
+2. If you use webpack, you can provide global variable in your `webpack.js` file this way:
     ```javascript
     plugins: [
       new webpack.DefinePlugin({